danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 - **For [Attachment](https://www.hl7.org/fhir/datatypes.html#Attachment) data**, different from above two primitive types, Attachment is a complex type that made up of several children fields.
 They are implemented in 2 ways: a) setting _Attachment.data_ with _Attachment.contentType_; b) setting _Attachment.url_.
 In both ways, we need to make sure not all fields are empty or null.
-We can set up 3 detailed anonymization rules instead of anonymizing the whole Attachment in original configuration: "_Attachment.data: redact_", "_Attachment.contentType: keep_" "_Attachment.url: characterMask_".
+We can support and set up 3 _extended typeRules_ instead of anonymizing the whole Attachment in original configuration: "_Attachment.data: redact_", "_Attachment.contentType: keep_" "_Attachment.url: characterMask_".
 So there will always be some value in Attachment's children fields.